zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Candace:  If you’ve had experience managing a large staff , be sure to emphasize that in your résumé.
 Any other questions?

 Mehdi:  No, no other questions.
-Thank you very much for yo ur time.
+Thank you very much for your time.
 You’ve been very helpful.

 Candace:  Your questions show a lot of initiative.
 I’m sure you’ll do fine.